When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Introduction

-\begin{problem} \textbf{(1-BHS)} Let $\mathcal{G}$ be a 1-bounded 1-interval connected dynamic graph.
-Suppose $k$ agents are initially placed at safe nodes of $G$.
-The 1-BHS problem is said to be solved if at least one agent is guaranteed to reach a neighbour, say $v$, of node $v_{BH}$ and identify a port that from node $v$ leads to $v_{BH}$. \end{problem}
+\begin{problem}[1-BHSV] Let $\mathcal{G}$ be a 1-bounded 1-interval connected dynamic graph.
+Suppose $k$ agents are initially placed at safe nodes of $\mathcal{G}$.
+The \emph{1-BHSV} problem is said to be solved if the following holds.
+If $v_{BH}$ exists in $\mathcal{G}$, then at least one agent is guaranteed to reach a neighbor $v$ of $v_{BH}$ at some round $t$, and identify a port of $v$ at round $t$ that leads to $v_{BH}$.
+Otherwise, if no $v_{BH}$ exists in $\mathcal{G}$, then all agents must terminate. \end{problem}

+\begin{problem}[BHSV in 1-interval connected] Let $\mathcal{G}$ be a 1-interval connected dynamic graph.
+Suppose $k$ agents are initially placed at safe nodes of $\mathcal{G}$.
+The \emph{BHSV} problem in 1-interval connected is said to be solved if the following holds.
+If $v_{BH}$ exists in $\mathcal{G}$, then at least one agent is guaranteed to reach a neighbor $v$ of $v_{BH}$ at some round $t$, and identify a port of $v$ at round $t$ that leads to $v_{BH}$.
+Otherwise, if no $v_{BH}$ exists in $\mathcal{G}$, then all agents must terminate. \end{problem}